 Background

 Ecuador previously relied on Pap smears (requiring doctor administration).
 The Ministry of Health guidelines mandate annual screening, but the procedure is invasive, uncomfortable, and culturally problematic in Putumayo where over 80% of women experience violence including sexual assault.
+Over a third of all pregnancies are in girls under the age of eighteen.

-Pathologist capacity is critically limited: only 5 pathologists serve Ecuador's 16 million population in the public system.
+Government hospitals offer free Pap smears, but capacity is critically limited: only 5 pathologists serve Ecuador's 16 million population in the public system.
 Private clinic costs ($15-$40) are unaffordable for most women.

 Objective